-4) The veteran is a resident of Montana eligible for in-state tuition and fees under the policies of the board.

-7. War Orphans Waiver.
+- 4) The veteran is a resident of Montana eligible for in-state tuition and fees under the policies of the board. - 7.
+War Orphans Waiver.
 A waiver is available, with the approval of the Commissioner of Higher Education, for children aged 25 and under of members of the armed forces of the United States who served on active duty during World War II, the Korean, Vietnam, Iraq or Afghanistan conflicts.
-Such members of the armed forces must be Montana residents at the time of entry into service and must have been killed in action or died as a result of combat related injury, disease, or other disability while in the service.

-8. Surviving Dependents of Montana National Guard Member Waiver.
+Such members of the armed forces must be Montana residents at the time of entry into service and must have been killed in action or died as a result of combat related injury, disease, or other disability while in the service. - 8.
+Surviving Dependents of Montana National Guard Member Waiver.
 The surviving spouse or child of any Montana National Guard member killed as a result of injury, disease, or other disability incurred in the line of duty while serving on state active duty is eligible for a waiver.
-This waiver shall not apply to the extent that any such person is eligible for educational benefits from any governmental or private benefit program that provides comparable benefits.

-9. September 11, 2001 Victims Waiver.
+This waiver shall not apply to the extent that any such person is eligible for educational benefits from any governmental or private benefit program that provides comparable benefits. - 9.
+September 11, 2001 Victims Waiver.
 Persons whose spouse, parent, or legal guardian was a victim of the September 11, 2001 terrorist actions at the New York World Trade Center, the Pentagon or the Pennsylvania airplane crash are eligible for the waiver.
 "Victim" as used herein means a person killed as a direct result of physical injuries suffered on or about September 11 directly related to the above noted terrorist actions and includes rescuers, relief workers or fire and police personnel.
 It does not include any individual identified by federal law enforcement personnel as likely perpetrators of the terrorist activities.
 If a person is eligible for other grants or scholarships based on the individual's relationship to a victim, which assistance may be used for attendance within the Montana University System, the waiver shall be available only if the individual has fully pursued this alternative source of student assistance and only to the extent that the alternative aid does not cover charges otherwise waivable under this policy.
-This provision will automatically expire on May 30, 2010.
+This provision will automatically expire on May 30, 2010. - 10.
 Surviving Dependents of Montana Firefighters/Peace Officers Waiver.
 The surviving spouse or child of any Montana firefighter or peace officer killed in the course and scope of employment is eligible for a waiver.
-This waiver shall not apply to the extent that any such person is eligible for educational benefits from any governmental or private benefit program that provides comparable benefits.
+This waiver shall not apply to the extent that any such person is eligible for educational benefits from any governmental or private benefit program that provides comparable benefits. - 11.
+Montana National Guard Waiver.
+A student who is a member of the Montana National Guard shall be eligible for a resident tuition waiver, provided the student: - a.
+Is a bona fide member of the Montana National Guard at the start of the semester for which he/she is enrolling; - b.
+Has been certified as a Montana National Guard member in good standing by the Adjutant General; - c.
+Does not hold a baccalaureate degree or higher, or earned more than 120 semester credit hours; and - d.
+Meets all admission requirements of the institution.